 For your reference, here’s an interactive map showing Cheddar Gorge parking.

 Why not do the Cheddar Gorge Walk as part of an awesome weekend camping trip?
 So, which is the best Cheddar Gorge campsite?
 We’ve sussed out the three best campgrounds near Cheddar Gorge for the perfect weekend escape.

 The Cheddar Caravan Club Site is perched on the edge of Cheddar Village and has incredible views of the Mendip Hills and countryside surrounding Cheddar Gorge.
 This camping area has fantastic facilities, including an amenities block, washroom, laundry, WiFi, disabled facilities and is dog friendly.
 This Cheddar Gorge campsite accommodates electric and non-electric tents pitches as well as car based camping.

 Petruth Paddocks is an all-time classic camping option in Somerset.
 It’s a fun and laidback camping area located right at the doorstep of the cliffs of Cheddar Gorge.
 Better yet, you’re just a stone’s throw away from the Cheddar Gorge.
-Campfires, showers, toilets and Wifi are all included, and there are even shepherd huts, bell tents and gypsy bow tops for hire!
+Campfires, showers, toilets and Wifi are all included, and there are even shepherd huts, bell tents and other glamping options for hire!